CEMETERIES RUNNING OUT OF SPACE

 As a city grows, so too does its need for space to bury the bodies of its deceased inhabitants.
 Toronto is no exception to this.
 In fact, it’s estimated that the city will run out of traditional casket burial space within the next 15 years.
 Here’s what you should know about this situation and which options you should consider when thinking about your final wishes.

-Urbanization and burial space
+Urbanisation and burial space

 Ever since the British agricultural and industrial revolutions, migration towards urban spaces has been constant.
 Coupled with the demographic explosion brought on by advances in food production and medicine, this trend resulted in much denser population centres than ever before in human history.
 More and more of the world’s population now lives in urban areas, meaning that the space available for burial in these places is shrinking.